-In 2014 we moved to the beautiful Argyll, where we are renovating a lochside cottage (echoes of The Blue Cabin …).
+In 2014 we moved to Argyll, where we are renovating a lochside cottage (echoes of The Blue Cabin …).

 After careers in law, property and furniture, I now divide my time between editing and writing.
 My latest book Gentle Giant, the history of Belfast feed mill John Thompson & Sons, was published in December 2013 (click on the cover pic above for details).

-I offer a proofreading and developmental editing service to publishers and others – details are on the Proofreading page.
+I offer an service to publishers and others – details are on the Editing page.

 My wife Lynn McGregor is a professional artist.
 Her studio overlooks the water and many of her semi-abstract landscapes are inspired by her immediate surroundings.
 Lynn’s work can be seen at www.lynnmcgregor.co.uk.